 Special considerations for horses

-- You could prevent fires in your barns by making a no smoking policy.
 Avoid using or leaving your appliances working in the barn-like box fans, heaters, and power tools that can overheat.
-Also, exposed wiring can lead to electrical fires in the barn and a simple nudge from a horse can accidentally knock over a machine.
+Also, exposed wiring can lead to electrical fires in the barn, and a simple nudge from a horse can accidentally knock over a machine.

-- Always inspect your trailer.
 Make sure your towing vehicle can carry the trailer and your horse and that the trailer is hitched properly.
-The hitch should be locked on the ball, safety chains or cables attached and your emergency brake battery is charged and linked to the towing vehicle.
+You should lock the hitch on the ball, safety chains or cables attached, and your emergency brake battery is charged and linked to the towing vehicle.
 Correct tire pressure also counts as important.

-- Have your horse well-socialized and be used to being around by strangers.
-If it is possible, we suggest inviting emergency responders or members of your local fire service to interact with your horse.
-It would be really good if they become acquainted.
-Ask the firemen to wear their usual response gear so your horses could get used to their look and smell.
+We suggest inviting emergency responders or members of your local fire service to interact with your horse.
+It would be really good if they became acquainted.
+Ask the firefighters to wear their usual response gear so your horses can get used to their look and smell.

 - Your pet birds should be transported or moved in a secure travel cage or carrier.

-- Make sure that you have a blanket over your pet’s cage during cold weather.
-This can help your birds reduce the stress they feel when you travel with them.
+- Ensure you have a blanket over your pet’s cage during cold weather.
+This can help your birds reduce the stress they feel when you travel.

 - Carry a spray bottle to moisten your bird’s feathers during warm weather.

 - Prepare your pet bird’s recent photos and have your bird’s leg bands on for identification.

 - If your carrier does not have a perch, use paper towels instead so you can always change them.